jameshfisher/jameshfisher.com/_posts/2017-05-02-cikernel-cli.md

 ---
-title: "Core Image kernel CLI program"
+title: "How to make a Core Image kernel program running on the CLI"
 justification: "I'm learning Core Image and Swift"
 ---